Extending `ado` with new Operators

 Operator Type¶

-The first thing you need to do is decided what type of operator you are creating.
+The first thing you need to do is decide what type of operator you are creating.
 The choices are explore, characterize, learn, modify, fuse, export, or compare.
-You then import the decorator for this operator type from orchestrator.modules.operators.collections
+You then import the decorator for this operator type from orchestrator.modules.operators.collections and use it to decorate your operator function.

-For example, if your operator compares discoveryspaces
+For example, if your operator compares discoveryspaces you would do

 from orchestrator.modules.operators.collections import compare_operation